opera-adt/dist-s1/README.md

 We have a command line interface (CLI) and python interface.
 All the examples below generate the full sample product above.
-We only expose the required paramters below.
+For the examples below, we only expose the parameters required to trigger the workflow.
-See the [examples](examples/) directory for additional parameters available.
+See the [examples](examples/) directory for examples on how to run this workflow both with confirmation and without it.
+The parameters to trigger the `DIST-S1` workflow are:

+1. The date of the acquisition that is used to compare against a historical baseline
+2. The track number of this acquisition
+3. The MGRS tile to resample the product into
+4. For confirmation, the prior `DIST-S1` product in the MGRS time-series.

+For more in depth discussion about these parameters, please see the repository [dist-s1-enumerator](https://github.com/opera-adt/dist-s1-enumerator) and the notebooks within it.

+There are two parts of the `DIST-S1` workflow: (a) the disturbance alert delineation and (b) the confirmation process.
+The disturbance alert delineation (a) uses a deep learning model to quantify the  deviation between the current acquisition and a baseline of available imagery.
+The confirmation process (b) uses the alert disturbance from the recent acquisition and performs some logical operations to carry over the change that was observed previously using the prior `DIST-S1` product.
+These two steps are independent and are nominally performed in sequence.
+Triggering the workflow without a prior product just performs (a) and with a prior product performs (a) and then (b).
+To produce the operational `DIST-S1` product with confirmation, the processing must happen in order, feeding in previously confirmed products into the latest workflow.
+This ensures previously confirmed changes are populated to the most recent `DIST-S1` products.
+We will also discuss how to perform confirmation with two products or a directory of alert products (without confirmation).
 For a description about the organization of the repository see the [Design/Organization of the Repository](#designorganization-of-the-repository) section.

-To determine the relevant parameters for `DIST-S1` submission, please see the repository [dist-s1-enumerator](https://github.com/opera-adt/dist-s1-enumerator) and the notebooks within it.
+### No Confirmation

+This section describes how to perform an alert disturbance delineation, i.e. new disturbances.
+To trigger a `DIST-S1` workflow, you need 1 - 3 from above, namely (1) the recent acquisition date of Sentinel-1 (2) the track number and (3) the MGRS tile.
+To trigger confirmation, the prior DIST-S1 product, i.e. the disturbance product that was generated from the last available acquisition.

-### Python
+#### Python

-A variation of the script below can be found in [examples/e2e.py](examples/e2e.py).
+A variation of the script below can be found in [examples/no_confirmation/e2e.py](examples/no_confirmation/e2e.py).
 It is possible to run steps of the workflow after the runconfig data has been created (primarily for debugging a step of the workflow).
-An example of this step-wise execution can be found in [examples/run_steps.py](examples/run_steps.py).
+An example of this step-wise execution can be found in [examples/no_confirmation/run_steps.py](examples/no_confirmation/run_steps.py).
 The same scripts are also found in the [notebooks](notebooks) directory.

 ```